 To summarize, we have generalized the Kondo lattice system to the SU(N) gauge theory with large-N, so beside a trivial Gaussian fixed point, a non-Gaussian fixed point of the system is also conjectured by the holographic duality.
 These two types of fixed points belong to different universality classes with different critical exponents.
 The non-Gaussian fixed point theory proposed by the holographic duality explains numbers of anomalous features observed in certain heavy-fermion metals (e.g. $\mathrm{CeCu_{5.9}Au_{0.1}}$ and $\mathrm{YbRh_{2}(Si_{0.95}Ge_{0.05}})_{2}$) that are incompatible with any SDW pictures.
-The feature (1): the $\omega/T$ scaling is the consequence of thermal conformal field nature of the holographic theory.
-The fractional critical exponent $\mathrm{Im}\chi_{p}(\tilde{\omega}_{q})\sim\tilde{\omega}_{q}^{2/3}$ at peak wave vector, which fit the measurement well, is obtained by the asymptotic solution solving from the on-shell wave equation of magnetic field propagating in AdS space at low temperature.
-The feature (2): the mean-field value for the spatial critical exponent $\chi_{p}(q)\sim1/q^{2}$ gives rise to the divergence of the correlation length in space and standard long-wavelength modes, which coexist with anomalous temporal local critical modes.
-The feature (3): the quasi-2D structure and strongly anisotropic spin susceptibility are the direct consequences of the special direction of the wave vector of the magnetic field and its transverse nature.
-The feature (4): the holographic theory is non-confining, so it only concerns with the Kondo-singlet-destroying quantum criticality in which the local spins persist to asymptotically low energies and become critical.
+The feature (1): the $\omega/T$ scaling is the consequence of the fact that the holographic theory is described by the thermal conformal field.
+The fractional critical exponent $\mathrm{Im}\chi_{p}(\tilde{\omega}_{q})\sim\tilde{\omega}_{q}^{2/3}$ at the peak wave vector, which fits the measurement well, is obtained by the asymptotic solution solving from the on-shell wave equation of magnetic field propagating in the AdS space at low temperature.
+The feature (2): independent with the anomalous temporal local critical modes, the standard long-wavelength spatial modes take the mean-field critical exponent i.e. $\chi_{p}(q)\sim1/q^{2}$ and give rise to a divergence of the correlation length in space.
+The feature (3): the quasi-2D structure and the strongly anisotropic spin susceptibility are the direct consequences of the transverse nature of the magnetic fluctuations.
+The feature (4): the holographic theory is non-confining, so it only concerns with the Kondo-singlet-destroying quantum criticality in which the local spins persist to asymptotically low energies.
 Our theory also gives a standard Curie-Weiss scaling and constant spin relaxation rate at high temperature in quantum critical regime, which is consistent with measurements.
 Our theory also suggests that the fixed point corresponding to the anomalous criticality is unstable, so that it is bare and not very likely to develop superconducting phase near the quantum critical point.

 This work has been supported in part by NSFC No.11205149.